 If the kids continue to be severely difficult time and time again, they might be too much for you.
 It happens.
 If there are too many problems that are interfering with you doing your job correctly, drop the client.
 Sometimes it just needs to be done if issues can’t be resolved.

-Activity Ideas and Tips for Babysitting
+Activity Ideas & Tips for Childcare

 Sometimes you’ll watch kids in their home, and sometimes you’ll watch them in other locations.
 It’s always a good idea to have activities planned just in case.